 Apart from matters that specifically require the Board’s approval, the Board delegates authority for transactions below the Board’s approval limits to Board Committees and Management to optimise operational efficiency.

 The Directors are fiduciaries and are collectively and individually obliged at all times to act honestly and objectively in the best interests of CICT.
 Consistent with this principle, the Board is committed to ethics and integrity of action and has adopted a Board Code of Business Conduct and Ethics (Board Code) which provides that every Director is expected to, among other things, adhere to the highest standards of ethical conduct.
 All Directors are required to comply with the Board Code.
 This sets the appropriate tone from the top in respect of the desired organisational culture, and assists the Board in ensuring proper accountability within the Manager.
 In line with this, the Board has a standing policy that a Director must not allow himself or herself to get into a position where there is a conflict between his or her duty to CICT and his or her own interests.
 Where a Director has a conflict of interest in a particular matter, he or she will be required to disclose his or her interest to the Board, recuse himself or herself from deliberations on the matter and abstain from voting on the matter.
-Every Director has complied with this policy, and where relevant, such compliance has been duly recorded in the minutes of meeting or written resolutions.
+During the financial year ended 31 December 2022 (FY 2022), every Director has complied with this policy, and where relevant, such compliance has been duly recorded in the minutes of meeting or written resolutions.

 The Board may form other Board Committees from time to time.
-The composition of each Board Committee is also reviewed as and when there are changes to Board membership.
+The composition of each Board Committee is also reviewed regularly, and as and when there are changes to Board membership.
 Where appropriate, changes are made to composition of the Board Committees, with a view to ensuring there is an appropriate diversity of skills and experience, and fostering active participation and contributions from Board Committee members.

 Meetings of Board and Board Committees